2022 Fukushima earthquake: Transportation

-The East Japan Railway Company (JR East) confirmed that a Tōhoku Shinkansen train derailed between Fukushima Station and Shiroishi-Zaō Station.
-The company stated that the Yamabiko 223 train service was involved in the accident.
-Ninety-six passengers were on board at the time of the incident; all passengers and crewmen were uninjured.
-An overhead power line pillar on the Tōhoku line near the accident site was tilted.
-Extensive damage was reported on the tracks where the train derailed, and at least 17 utility poles across the Tōhoku line were severely deformed.
-Minor damage occurred on other sections of the line, and are expected to be reopened soon after repair works are completed.
+A Yamabiko service on the Tōhoku Shinkansen derailed between Fukushima Station and Shiroishi-Zaō Station.
+Ninety-six passengers were on board at the time of the incident, and all passengers and crewmen were uninjured.
+An overhead power line pillar on the Tōhoku line near the accident site was tilted and extensive damage was reported on the tracks where the train derailed.
+Across the Tōhoku line, at least 17 utility poles were severely deformed, with minor damage occurring on other sections of the line.

-The JR East stated on the morning of March 17 that train services between Nasushiobara Station and Morioka Station on the Tōhoku and Hokkaido Shinkansen will be suspended until March 21 due to the derailment.
-Services on the train line was also slower.
-Shinkansen operations in Yamagata and Akita have also ceased.
-Trains have stopped operating on sections of the Jōban, Tōhoku Main and Ōu Main lines.
-Due to power outages, the Hokuriku and Jōetsu Shinkansens were temporarily suspended.
+JR East stated on the morning of March 17 that train services between Nasushiobara Station and Morioka Station on the Tōhoku and Hokkaido Shinkansen would be suspended until March 21 due to the derailment.
+Shinkansen operations in Yamagata and Akita were suspended, while trains stopped operating on sections of the Jōban, Tōhoku Main and Ōu Main lines.
+Due to power outages, the Hokuriku and Jōetsu Shinkansens were also temporarily suspended.
 Services resumed at 01:30 on March 17.

-In response to the suspension of railway services, All Nippon Airways and Japan Airlines would be flying special routes from Sendai and Fukushima airports to Haneda Airport temporarily.
+In response to the suspension of railway services, All Nippon Airways and Japan Airlines flew special routes from Sendai and Fukushima airports to Haneda Airport temporarily.

 A 100-meter-long crack and zone of uplift was observed on the Tōhoku Expressway between the Shiroishi interchange and Kunimi toll stop.
 The crack was reportedly 30–50 cm across and up to 50 cm high in the uplifted areas.
 Two cars suffered punctured tires when they were driven over the cracks and wedged between.
 In Miyagino-ku, Sendai, a large fire broke out in a condominium.
 There were four instances of people trapped inside elevators across the prefecture.

 The Tadamigawa Bridge over the Abukuma River in Date was uplifted by several tens of centimeters, making it impassable.
 At Koori, a bridge that was supposed to open to traffic on March 19 was damaged.
 Officials from Fukushima Prefecture stated that repair works could take up to three years.